 - From the drop-down, select the Start from Scratch option.

 - On the Create New Bot window, enter a name in the Bot Name field.

 - Select English from the Default Bot Language drop-down list and Standard Bot from the Bot Type drop-down list.

 - Click the Advanced Settings to enable the NLU Language options for User Input Translation and Runtime Response Translation engines.
 To learn how to manage NLU languages, read the Managing Languages for Multilingual Virtual Assistants article.

 - Click Create.

-The Bot created successfully message appears and the bot opens in the Bot Builder.
+The Bot saved successfully message appears and the bot opens in the Bot Builder with the Storyboard page.

-You can import a template that suits your needs from our Store and tailor it to suite your needs, see here for more.
+You can import a template that suits your needs from our Store and tailor it to suit your needs, see here for more.

 Define Bot Tasks